Vbanety/Personal-Portfolio/README.md

 ![Design preview](./public/images/port-git.png)

-**Here I'll describe some step and share with you the setting that I used in this project**
+**Here I'll describe some step and share with you the setting that I used in this project.**

 *PACKAGES*

 01 - I builded the app using a server.js with express to call static paths to access all my files paths or routes in the future If I need.
 I followed this <a href="https://expressjs.com/pt-br/starter/static-files.html" target="_blank">DOC</a>

-02 - I used this documantation for insert in my project [SCROLLREAVEL](https://scrollrevealjs.org/guide/hello-world.html)
+02 - I used this documantation for insert [SCROLLREAVEL](https://scrollrevealjs.org/guide/hello-world.html) in my project.

 Package installed -> npm install scrollreveal --save